tbrand/dystopia/README.md

   <i>Real Anonymity on the Internet</i>
 </p>

-Dystopia aims to realize real anonymity on the internet world.
+Dystopia aims to realize real anonymity on the internet world by a transparent way.
 It implements onion routing with original protocols inspired by [Tor](https://www.torproject.org/).
 You can quickly enter the anonymous internet by the below.